July 1922

 Durney (2011), pgs 84-85

 Sean O’Hegarty tells Lynch “No other course was open to Griffith and Collins except to attack Rory O’Connor in the Four Courts”.
-O’Hegarty and Florence O’Donoghue of Cork No. 1 Brigade remain neutral during the Civil War.
+O’Hegarty and Florence O’Donoghue of the Cork No. 1 Brigade remain neutral during the Civil War – see cDec-01-22/1.

 Hopkinson (1988), pg 131

-Anti-Treaty forces enter Sligo Town and their Commandant Seamus Devins demands surrender of the pro-Treaty forces in the town but pro-Treaty O/C Martin Fallon refuses.
+Anti-Treaty forces enter Sligo Town and their Commandant Seamus Devins demands the surrender of the pro-Treaty forces in the town but pro-Treaty O/C Martin Fallon refuses.
 Following intervention from the RC Bishop of Elphin, the anti-Treaty forces do not attack and withdraw their men from the town.
-(Farry says this took place on the 14th July and that the anti-Treaty forces used the Ballinalee armoured car in this foray into Sligo – see 13th July)

 Hopkinson (1988), pg 159; Farry (2012), pg 99